AnotherKamila/anotherkamila.github.com/configs/x1carbon/_posts/2013-01-10-disk-setup.md

 title: Disk setup
 tagline: partitions, filesystems, UEFI+BIOS boot
 layout: configs_post
-excerpt: |
-    What I wanted:

-    - a UEFI boot without a separate bootloader (i.e. bootstrap by the kernel EFISTUB loader)
-    - a backup BIOS boot with GRUB(2) just in case (it has proved useful a few times already)
-    - Btrfs (yeah, I will write about my backup scheme one day :D)

-    What I did not want:

-    - dualboot ;-)
 ---

 #### This poor draft of an article is not finished yet!
 I am just publishing it in order to force myself into writing it before I forget everything.